Foot Bump on Top of the Foot

 On line can be helpful but it is difficult of genuine help actually fails to understand the problem.’

-Good or bad advice?
-Well the information while helpful can be misleading but there are some good bits worth highlighting
+Well, the information, while helpful, can be misleading, but there are some good bits worth highlighting

 The patient